rajasegar/svelte-slides/README.md

 # Reveal.js + Svelte + Vite

-This template should help get you started developing awesome slide decks using [Reveal.js](https://revealjs.com) with Svelte in Vite.
+This template should help get you started creating awesome slide decks using [Reveal.js](https://revealjs.com) with Svelte in Vite.

 ## How does it work?
 - Your slides are both Svelte components and Reveal.js slides.
+- You can have one or more slides (using `<section/>`) within a single Svelte component.
 - Create new slides as Svelte components under `src/slides`
 - Just import and include your components inside the `src/Presentation.svelte` component
 - That's it, you are good to go.